Gregg Hughes: The Opie Radio Show

 On October 3, 2016, Hughes announced his new weekday afternoon show on the Opie Radio channel from 3:00 p.m. to 6:00 p.m.
-Hughes was not happy with the move as he felt "blindsided" by Norton's decision to host the channel's morning program, Jim Norton & Sam Roberts with Sam Roberts.
-He claimed he was not informed of the news until the week previous, which is why he felt "so mad".
 The Opie Radio Show launched on October 4, 2016.
-During the first show, Hughes spoke to Cumia on the air for the first time in over two years.

 The final broadcast of The Opie Radio Show aired on June 29, 2017.
 During the broadcast, Hughes got into a heated on-air argument with one of the show's producers Paul Ofcharsky over an incident several weeks prior where Hughes was video taping SiriusXM's talent booker Roland Campos while he was defecating in the SiriusXM restroom, with Hughes and frequent guest Sherrod Small both harshly criticizing Ofcharsky for supporting Campos when the incident was reported to SiriusXM's Human Resources department.
 On July 6, 2017, a week after the show's final broadcast, Hughes was fired over the restroom incident, as reported online.
 It came almost three years to the day of Cumia's firing.
 Later in the day, Hughes tweeted: "I can honestly say I have no idea exactly what's going on as I tweet this.
 More when I know."
 On July 7, Hughes confirmed his firing via a YouTube video, stating that he had not been allowed to say "Your mom's box", a phrase from Opie and Anthony, on the air on his last shift, so he wrote it in the sand on the beach where he shot the video.

 Podcast

 On March 19, 2018, Hughes said that he had signed a contract with Westwood One to develop a podcast and a traditionally syndicated radio show for the network.
-On May 2, it was announced that the podcast would debut the following week with the first episode airing on May 9.
+On May 2, it was announced that the podcast, Opie Radio would debut the following week with the first episode airing on May 9.
 In June 2019, Hughes announced that although his relationship with Westwood One had ended, the podcast would continue.